 College is a major adjustment not only in lifestyle, but in the level of difficulty of college work.
 Many college students do not perform as well academically during their first year as they did in high school.

-However, most students adjust and ultimately do well.
-Therefore, try not to worry about grades.
+However, most students adjust and ultimately do well, so try not to worry about grades.
 Express your belief that your son or daughter will succeed.
-Students especially need your confidence during their freshman year.
-Strongly encourage them to take advantage of the help that is available from the University.
+Students especially need your confidence during their freshman year, strongly encourage them to take advantage of the help that is available from the University.

-If you've already told your friends and family what your student will be majoring in, prepare to eat your words not once, but several times.
+If you've already told your friends and family what your student will be majoring in, prepare for that to change not once, but several times.
 Exploring different areas of knowledge and possible careers is central to becoming an educated person and making the right decision.
 Again, your support for several different majors during the first two years will be much appreciated by your student.
-Trust them to find what they truly love to study, and at which they will excel.
+Trust them to find what they truly love to study, and they will excel.

 Pacific University graduates (whose parents were probably just as worried as you are that their students would never get jobs) are working and contributing in every imaginable career.